OrdnanceSurvey/OS-VectorMap-District-stylesheets/ESRI Shapefile stylesheets/GeoServer stylesheets (SLD)/Backdrop style/README.md

 These are **SLD** files for OS VectorMap District in **SHP format** for use in **GeoServer**.

+*They have been designed to work with the data loaded into a database, for example PostGIS, with field names in full and in lowercase.*

 ## Quick start guide

 **1.**  Fork or [download](https://github.com/OrdnanceSurvey/OS-VectorMap-District-stylesheets/archive/master.zip) the contents of this repository